pacs-course/pacs-examples/Examples/src/QuadratureRule/AllDynamic/FOLDER_DESCRIPTION.md

 ## Overview

 This folder contains a complete example of **dynamic loading of quadrature rules and integrand functions** to build a plugin-style numerical integration application.
-The core idea is to load rules and functions from shared libraries at runtime, select them using a factory, and then run composite integration over a mesh.
+The core idea is to load rules and functions from shared libraries at runtime, select them using a factory, and then run composite integration over a mesh through `CompositeQuadrature`.

 The example demonstrates **runtime extensibility**, **object factories**, **dynamic linking**, and **config-driven execution** (GetPot and JSON), plus optional runtime parsing of functions with **muParser**.